tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 Note that you give 0.2 ml IV first.
 Then increase by 0.05 ml doses to effect.
 You don't need to use all 0.5 ml if it is not necessary.
 Always give incremental dose and observe the depth of surgical anaesthesia.

-In the IM method, the vet can also give incremental dosage of 0.05 ml IM if there is no IV catheter being used.
+In the IM method, the vet can also give incremental dosage of 0.05 ml IM as there is no IV catheter being used.
+This method prolongs the spay procedure and this increase in operating time usually pose no problems.
+However, the shorter the anaesthesia, the better the chances of survival for the patient.

 MY CONCLUSIONS